 If you don’t have a steamer, that’s okay!
-You can boil these guys in a little bit of broth instead and drain them using a slotted spoon with equally delicious results.
+You can boil these pork and shrimp dumplings in a little bit of broth instead and drain them using a slotted spoon with equally delicious results.
 These dumplings also freeze incredibly well.
 Once they’re folded up, just place them onto a parchment lined baking sheet, 1/4 to 1/2 inch apart and freeze them.
-Then once they’re completely frozen pop them into a resealable bag and you’ll have dumplings ready to go the next time you’re having a craving!
+Then once they’re completely frozen, pop them into a resealable bag and you’ll have dumplings ready to go the next time you’re having a craving!
+If you love dumplings as much as we do, you’ll love these Ginger Chicken Pot Stickers too!
 Enjoy! xx, Jenny

 Pork and Shrimp Dumplings